-- C1 Ancillary dwelling associated with a single house and on the same lot where: - i. the lot is not less than 450m2 in area: - ii. there is a maximum plot ratio area of 70m2; - iii. parking provided in accordance with clause 5.3.3 C3.1; and - iv. complies with all other R-Code provisions, only as they apply to single houses, with the exception of clauses: - (a) 5.1.1 Site area; - (b) 5.2.3 Street surveillance (except where located on a lot with secondary street or right-of-way access); and - (c) 5.3.1 Outdoor living areas.
+- C1 Ancillary dwelling associated with a single house and on the same lot where: - i. the lot is not less than 350m2 in area; - ii. there is a maximum plot ratio area of 70m2; - iii. parking is provided in accordance with clause 5.3.3 C3.1; - iv. ancillary dwelling is located behind the street setback line; - v. ancillary dwelling is designed to be compatible with the colour, roof pitch and materials of the single house on the same lot; - vi. ancillary dwelling does not preclude the single house from meeting the required minimum open space and outdoor living area; and - vii. ancillary dwelling complies with all other R-Code provisions, only as they apply to single houses, with the exception of clauses: - (a) 5.1.1 Site area; - (b) 5.2.3 Street surveillance (except where located on a lot with secondary street or right-of-way access); and - (c) 5.3.1 Outdoor living areas.